Qazzzie/PlaThyme/README.md

 * Michael Fulton

 # PlaThyme
 It is a multiplayer web game hosting site.
 We are aiming to create a website where users can select a game, create a private room and start playing games.
 The site shall be able to host open source games created by other contributors.
+A discord community can be found here https://discord.gg/4bAcxfAP86

 # Why PlaThyme
 Remote working made many of us start playing online games with our collegues or friends.
 We observed for different games we use different sites.
 We wanted to create a single site that can host multiple multiplayer games.
 So we are developing a Website that makes it easy for other developers to contribute and easily integrate their games into this project.